eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 By enabling stakeholders to access the regulated carbon market, our project proposes a more solid and reliable alternative to those currently purchasing carbon certificates in the voluntary carbon market.
 To SMEs and individuals, the tokenization of Emission Allowances represents an easy and frictionless access to the regulated carbon market.

 Each Token is backed by an Emission Allowance, which provides value stability over time.
 EO2 will be the custodian of the Emission Allowances, and Token holders will be able to redeem the Token and be assigned with the underlying Allowances.
 Each Token can be undefinetely transacted among users and companies, but once donated (I.e. from an individual to a company) , Tokens can only be “burned”.
 When Tokens are burned, the underlying Emission Allowances are surrendered off-chain before the European Commission registry.
 In addition, EO2 will make public the list of surrendered Emission Allowances in order to disclose to what extent companies and individuals are effectively contributing to the fight against climate change.

+- **Are there any other projects similar to yours in the EOSIO ecosystem?
+If not, are there similar projects in related ecosystems? **

 To the best of our knowledge, there are no direct competitors proposing the same or comparable offer, either inside or outside the EOS ecosystem.
 Nevertheless, There are some projects offering tokenized voluntary carbon markets certificates outside the EOS ecosystem..
 Although we cannot assess the quality of their underlying carbon credits, it is worth noting that in general voluntary carbon markets are prompt to greenwashing and due to lack of regulations or common standard, it is challenging to make an informed decision when purchasing voluntary carbon credits, regardless of their digital support.
 By way of example,there are green projects which claim to protect trees that were never in danger of being cut, thus making the green certificates arising from said projects not valuable from a environment-protection point of view.
 As opposed to the voluntary carbon certificates, the European Commission is the guarantor of Emission Allowances and supervises the market stability over time.